scionproto/scion/doc/deploy/deployment.rst

 Setting Up a Demo Environment
 =============================

 This document helps you set up a SCION demo environment, which consists of a stand-alone full-scale SCION environment distributed among five computers.
-The demo environment resembles one SCION Isolation Domain, with three core ASes and three non-core, leaf ASes.
+The demo environment resembles one SCION Isolation Domain, with three core ASes and two non-core, leaf ASes.

 Setup